elucian/bee/syntax/overview.md

 Precedence: { ¬, &, | }

 **relations**
-Relation operators will create a logical response: † or ƒ.
+Relation operators will create a logical response: $0 or $1.

 * comparison ( ≈, =, =, >, <, ≤, ≥ );
 * belonging operation ( ε, >>, <<, >=, <= );